 The world today is a network of information and communications.
 To achieve success in its resource mobilization plan CPED should seek the support of the media for all its work including for its achievement, future plans and expansion of relations.
 In this connection, CPED should work together with the media in reaching its issues, achievements and plans to the resource providers.
 There are many examples in the programme of CPED in recent years where the media has not only publicized but also advocated for various programmes.
 Such advocacy from the media will increase the possibility of resource mobilization.
 Thus CPED should publicize its issues and achievements at the local, regional and national media and as far as possible use media as a friendly power to collect resources.
 Though the media may not provide cash resource, they can publish for free the case study, success stories, future plan, issues and reports.
-Apart from this, the media can help collecting resources from the various issues addressed by CPED in its programmes.
+Apart from this, the media can help collecting resources from the Government, stakeholders and donor agencies by repeatedly carrying out publicity on the various issues addressed by CPED in its programmes.
 Again CPED has its communication and dissemination plan which should be put into use.